What Is the Larynx?

 The larynx sits above the trachea at the entrance to the lungs.
 The larynx makes sound for speaking and protects the airway during swallowing.
 The vocal cords change the sound and pitch of the voice.
 They close tightly when you swallow and open up to let you breathe.

-U.S. News & World Report ranks The Mount Sinai Medical Center among the top 20 hospitals in the United States for the treatment of ear, nose, and throat disease, including larynx cancer.
+The Mount Sinai Hospital has one of the oldest Departments of Ear, Nose, and Throat/Head and Neck Surgery in the United States.
 Mount Sinai's larynx cancer specialists function as part of The Tisch Cancer Institute — a multi-disciplinary research and clinical care institution whose membership encompasses all Mount Sinai physicians and researchers whose work involves cancer.
 Call us today to make an appointment.
 We care, and we can make a difference.